Douglas Murphy-Chutorian Sells 2,000 Shares of Semler Scientific, Inc. (OTCMKTS:SMLR) Stock

-Semler Scientific, Inc. (OTCMKTS:SMLR) CEO Douglas Murphy-Chutorian sold 2,000 shares of the stock in a transaction that occurred on Monday, January 24th.
-The shares were sold at an average price of $72.35, for a total transaction of $144,700.00.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Semler Scientific, Inc. (OTCMKTS:SMLR) CEO Douglas Murphy-Chutorian sold 2,000 shares of the firm’s stock in a transaction dated Tuesday, February 1st.
+The stock was sold at an average price of $76.53, for a total value of $153,060.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.

 Douglas Murphy-Chutorian also recently made the following trade(s):

-A number of analysts have recently issued reports on SMLR shares.
-B. Riley reduced their price objective on shares of Semler Scientific from $175.00 to $145.00 and set a “buy” rating for the company in a research note on Tuesday, November 2nd.
-Lake Street Capital reduced their price objective on shares of Semler Scientific from $200.00 to $175.00 and set a “buy” rating for the company in a research note on Tuesday, November 2nd.
-Colliers Securities reaffirmed a “buy” rating and set a $181.00 target price on shares of Semler Scientific in a research note on Tuesday, November 2nd.
-Finally, Zacks Investment Research raised shares of Semler Scientific from a “strong sell” rating to a “hold” rating in a research note on Thursday, January 6th.
-One equities research analyst has rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average target price of $157.50.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Park West Asset Management LLC purchased a new stake in shares of Semler Scientific in the third quarter worth about $69,612,000.
+Opaleye Management Inc. purchased a new position in Semler Scientific during the third quarter worth approximately $28,203,000.
+Aravt Global LLC acquired a new position in shares of Semler Scientific during the third quarter valued at approximately $19,637,000.
+Goldman Sachs Group Inc. acquired a new position in shares of Semler Scientific during the third quarter valued at approximately $18,849,000.
+Finally, Iridian Asset Management LLC CT acquired a new position in shares of Semler Scientific during the third quarter valued at approximately $4,951,000.
+Hedge funds and other institutional investors own 35.68% of the company’s stock.

-Large investors have recently modified their holdings of the business.
-Financial Management Professionals Inc. purchased a new position in shares of Semler Scientific in the 3rd quarter worth $76,000.
-Legal Advantage Investments Inc. purchased a new position in shares of Semler Scientific in the 3rd quarter worth $2,103,000.
-Redhawk Wealth Advisors Inc. purchased a new position in shares of Semler Scientific in the 3rd quarter worth $406,000.
-Avalon Investment & Advisory bought a new stake in shares of Semler Scientific in the 3rd quarter worth about $4,155,000.
-Finally, Macroview Investment Management LLC bought a new stake in shares of Semler Scientific in the 3rd quarter worth about $1,380,000.
-35.68% of the stock is owned by institutional investors and hedge funds.
+A number of equities analysts recently issued reports on the company.
+Zacks Investment Research upgraded Semler Scientific from a “strong sell” rating to a “hold” rating in a report on Thursday, January 6th.
+B. Riley decreased their target price on Semler Scientific from $175.00 to $145.00 and set a “buy” rating for the company in a research report on Tuesday, November 2nd.
+Colliers Securities reaffirmed a “buy” rating and set a $181.00 target price on shares of Semler Scientific in a research report on Tuesday, November 2nd.
+Finally, Lake Street Capital decreased their target price on Semler Scientific from $200.00 to $175.00 and set a “buy” rating for the company in a research report on Tuesday, November 2nd.
+One investment analyst has rated the stock with a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat.com, Semler Scientific has a consensus rating of “Buy” and a consensus target price of $157.50.

 Semler Scientific Company Profile